deegree/deegree3/deegree-services/deegree-webservices-handbook/src/main/sphinx/lightly.rst

 Example workspace 3: An ISO Catalogue Service setup
 ---------------------------------------------------

-This workspace contains a catalogue service setup that complies to the ISO Application Profile.
+This workspace contains a catalogue service (CSW) setup that complies to the ISO Application Profile.
 After downloading and starting it, you will have to setup tables in a PostGIS database first (TBD describe Oracle).
 You will need to have an empty and spatially-enabled PostGIS database handy that can be accessed from the machine that runs the deegree webservices.

 As a first step, you will have to create a JDBC connection to your PostGIS database: